 I am moved by feelings which I trust are common to humanity, as one of the great family of mankind, to offer you my heartiest thanks.
 The kindest acts when publicly performed are liable to misconstruction, but the circumstances alluded to (in connexion with others whispered abroad by those who have a right to be grateful) sets forth beyond the power of scepticism to deny it, the fact that you are accustomed thus privately to gratify the benevolence of your nature, a fact more creditable to your heart than your happiest literary efforts are to your understanding.

 We may speculate that Dickens had mixed feelings about the letter.
 Certainly he would have appreciated Mogridge’s moral support, but he might also have noted, with a wry smile, that he expressed himself in an overwrought style that out-Walkered Walker himself.

 By way of a postscript it is worth recording the fact that Dickens’s correspondent has so far defied all attempts at detection outside Upper Crown Street, Mitre Street and the Marylebone police court.
-Although pseudonyms were an essential item in the fraudster’s toolbox, he was “John Walker” in the hearing before the Marylebone magistrate, and “J. W.” in the report printed by the Mendicity Society.
+Even though pseudonyms were an essential item in the fraudster’s toolbox, he was ‘John Walker’ in the hearing before the Marylebone magistrate, and ‘J. W.’ in the report printed by the Mendicity Society.

 As for his two known addresses, they too have refused to hand him over.
 Even the prison warder with whom he lodged at the outset of the affair remains unidentified.
-The best we can do is note that a few doors away from his lodgings in Westminster, at nos.
+The best we can do is note that a few doors away from his lodgings in Westminster, at Nos.
 13, 16 and 18 Upper Crown Street, stood a police station, which might strike us as oddly appropriate.